For YouTube stars, breaking up is hard -- and epic -- to do

 To followers, the pair became more than a real-life girlfriend and boyfriend.
 They were favorite characters who owed fans a happy ending.
 With the creator-fanbase relationship rooted in sharing her life, Russett felt her followers deserved details as the romance progressed.

 But as the relationship turned sour, Russett was flooded with fan speculation and judgment.
-When the couple broke up, she immediately realized she was stuck with online record of their partnership, one that fueled fans' "out of control" expectations.
-One legions of followers would agitate over how the pair were destined to be together, at the same time another camp accused her of never deserving him, sometimes confronting Russett in person.
+When the couple broke up, she realized she was stuck with an online record of their partnership, one that fueled fans' "out of control" expectations.
+One legion of followers would agitate over how the pair were destined to be together, while another camp accused her of never deserving him, sometimes confronting Russett in person.

 The control

-Even digital influencers who err on the side of caution find followers swiping away control over their personal lives.
+Even digital influencers who err on the side of caution find followers taking control of their personal lives.

 "My fans are like FBI or CIA agents," said Joey Graceffa, a YouTuber with 7.8 million subscribers.
 By scouring Graceffa's social media accounts, the people he follows and unfollows, and cameos in his videos, some of his fans already knew he and his boyfriend had dated, broken up, and reunited -- all before Graceffa ever officially introduced his boyfriend to his audience at all.